 - a.
-Deciduous shade trees shall be a minimum of two-inch in caliper measured six-inches above the ground.
+Deciduous shade trees shall be a minimum of twoinch in caliper measured six-inches above the ground.
 Deciduous trees shall be three-inch caliper when in a grate. - b.
-Ornamental and flowering trees shall be a minimum of one and one half-inch (11⁄2") in caliper measured six-inches above the ground. - c.
-Multi-trunk trees shall be three (3) or more canes with a minimum height of five-feet and a total caliper inches of the largest three (3) canes added together meet the standard caliper size for requirement for deciduous shade trees (between two (2) and two and one half (21⁄2) inches). - d.
+Ornamental and flowering trees shall be a minimum of one and one half-inch (1/2") in caliper measured six-inches above the ground. - c.
+Multi-trunk trees shall be three (3) or more canes with a minimum height of five-feet and a total caliper inches of the largest three (3) canes added together meet the standard caliper size for requirement for deciduous shade trees (between two (2) and two and one half $(2\frac{1}{2})$ inches). - d.
 Evergreen trees shall be a minimum of six-feet tall, measured to the mid-point of the most recent year's growth. - d.
 Shrubs shall be fully rooted and be a minimum of five (5) gallon container in size.
+See Town of Castle Rock Plant List for specific growth characteristics.

+tree caliper

-See Town of Castle Rock Plant List for specific growth characteristics. - f.
-Ornamental grasses may be used to meet the shrub requirement, however all will be required to meet the minimum size requirements for shrubs listed above.
+- f.
+Ornamental grasses may be used to meet the shrub requirement, however all will be required to meet the minimum size requirements for shrubs listed above. - g.

-Measuring deciduous tree caliper

-- g.
 Perennials, ground covers, and vines shall be a minimum of one (1) gallon container in size.
-Such shall be spaced to provide 75 percent ground cover within three (3) growing seasons. - h.
+Such shall be spaced to provide 75 percent ground cover within three (3) growing seasons.

+- h.
 Annuals shall be spaced to provide 75 percent ground cover.
 Size shall be appropriate to application, whether flats, four-inch pots or larger. - i.
 Grass seed planting quality and quantity in irrigated areas shall be in compliance with nursery standards and shall provide a minimum ground cover of 80 percent within the first growing season.
 For non-irrigated native areas, see Grading, Erosion and Sediment Control Requirements. - 3.
-Minimum planting standards
+Minimum planting standards - a.

-- a.
 Landscaping shall comply with the Town of Castle Rock planting details available on the Town of Castle Rock website (CRgov.com). - b.
 Plant materials shall be spaced appropriately to allow adequate room for root zone and vegetation at maturity. - c.
 Tree rings shall be provided for all trees within turf areas subject to mowing operations.
 Tree rings for evergreen trees shall extend to the dripline of the tree to avoid limbing up of evergreen trees. - c.
 Trees planted in areas less than eight (8) feet wide shall required CU-Structural Soil. - 4.
 Minimum amount of plant materials See specific land use sections. - a.
 Diversity requirements for trees and shrubs are contained in Table 4-3.